KKiim/Bachelor-Thesis-Leader-Follower-Analysis-in-Immersive-Analysis/README.md

 The Sync folder goes in the Cesium root directory.

-The HTML-file 1SyncBird.html goes in Apps/Sandcastle/gallery
+The HTML-file 1SyncBird.html or  goes in Apps/Sandcastle/gallery

-If you use a new Cesium file, it has to be initialized with <npm install>.
+If you use a new Cesium file, it has to be initialized with `npm install`.

 The 2014-08-07.kml file goes in Apps/SampleData/kml